See if We Have Top-Rated

 Countertop Contractors in Your Area

-For many homeowners the high price of granite and other stone countertops make these highly prized and beautiful countertops out of reach.
-Fortunately, there are more cost effective options out there that can make the beauty of stone affordable for your average homeowner.
+For many homeowners the high price of granite and other stone countertops make these highly prized and beautiful countertops seem out of reach.
+Fortunately, there are more cost-effective options out there that can make the beauty of stone affordable for your average homeowner.
 If you're looking for the beauty of stone on a budget, here are a few options to consider in order to make your stone countertop dreams a reality.

 What Makes Stone So Expensive?

 There are a lot of factors that add up towards making stone some of the most expensive countertop material on the market.
 The first is simply material.
 It takes more work to quarry, cut, shape, and polish stone than almost any other countertop out there.
 Second, premium stone is quarried all over the world, so shipping and transportation both contribute to higher prices.
 Finally, installation of stone countertops is more labor intensive than other materials.
-It's heavier, bulkier, and requires more structural evaluation, all of which jack up the final price.
+It's heavier, bulkier, and requires more structural evaluation, all of which jacks up the final price.